petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 > Available: Liferay DXP/Portal 7.3+

 A Display Page Template specifies the layout and formatting for your content and displays it at a unique friendly URL.
-To learn more about Display Page Templates and Display Pages, read [Displaying Content with Display Page Templates](./about-display-page-templates-and-display-pages.md).
+See [Using Display Page Templates](../using-display-page-templates.md) to learn more.

 ```{note}
 Display Page Templates are only supported for Web Content, Documents, Blog Entries, and Categories (starting with Liferay DXP 7.4.)